deda9/EasyCartography/README.md

 }
 ````

-buy by easyCartography, you can write this syntax:
+but by easyCartography, you can write this syntax:
 ````Swift
 view.center(in: self)
 ````